cpalazzi/20251117-pypsa-earth-project/README.md

 # PyPSA-Earth ARC Runner

-This repository packages a lightweight set of overrides, scripts, and HPC job templates to run two PyPSA-Earth experiments on the Oxford Advanced Research Computing (ARC) cluster:
+This repository packages a lightweight set of overrides, scripts, and HPC job templates to run three PyPSA-Earth experiments on the Oxford Advanced Research Computing (ARC) cluster:

 1. **Baseline sanity check** – default European electricity-only run with a single snapshot.
+2. **Core technology limiter** – layers the `limit_core_technologies` hook on top of the baseline (without changing the snapshot window) to ensure the custom extra-functionality entry points load correctly.
+This is now our primary “extra hook” test.
-2. **Green ammonia stress test** – same setup but with an endogenous green-ammonia supply chain (electrolyser → storage → ammonia-fired CCGT) anchored at a node in southern Spain.
+3. **Green ammonia stress test** – same setup but with an endogenous green-ammonia supply chain (electrolyser → storage → ammonia-fired CCGT) anchored at a node in southern Spain.

 The files in this repo are meant to be layered on top of our patched [`pypsa-earth`](https://github.com/cpalazzi/pypsa-earth) fork (which itself tracks the upstream project).
 You will copy them into that PyPSA-Earth working tree (or add this repo as a Git submodule) and refer to the supplied config files & scripts via Snakemake.